snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 | `trackTimingWithCategory`   | `trackTimingEvent`       | `SPTiming`        |
 | `trackEcommerceTransaction` | `trackEcommerceEvent`    | `SPEcommerce`     |

+To access the new builders (`SPPageViewBuilder` et al), make sure to import this new file into your code:

+{% highlight objective-c %}
+import "SPEvent.h"
+{% endhighlight %}

 <h2><a name="geo">4.
 Geolocation context</a></h2>

 We have also added support for Snowplow's [geo-location context] [geolocation-context].
 During `SPSubject` creation you can now specify if you intend to use this context: